-A/N: This work was inspired by a Naruto-themed omake chapter in "Harry Potter and the Methods of Rationality" by Eliezer Yudkowsky/Less Wrong.
-If you are unaware of HPMOR, I highly recommend giving it a try irrespective of your knowledge of/attitude towards the Harry Potter books.
+A/N: This work was inspired by a Naruto-themed omake in "Harry Potter and the Methods of Rationality" by Eliezer Yudkowsky/Less Wrong.
+If you are unaware of HPMOR, I recommend it regardless of your knowledge of/attitude towards the Harry Potter Books.

 "There you are, Naruto."

-"I see you've got the scroll.
-Good work.
-Now just hand it over to me, and we can talk about your graduation."
+"I see you managed to steal the Hokage's scroll of forbidden techniques.
+Impressive work.
+Now hand it over to me, and we can move on to your… graduation."

 Naruto grinned.
 "Sure.
 I was just about done with it anyway."

 Mizuki suppressed a sneer.
 The brat had obviously given it his all—the grass was barely visible beneath a carpet of discarded shuriken, kunai, scrolls and other training paraphernalia.
 But given the dropout—less than a genin—could barely conjure up a clone on a good day, pigs would fly before he mastered even the simplest forbidden technique.

 Mizuki cursed his invariably rotten luck as he recognised Iruka's voice even before the man came into sight.

 Naruto spun to face Iruka.
 "But I've just finished that secret second way of graduating Mizuki-sensei told me about.
 What am I supposed to do with the scroll now, keep it?"

 "Second way of graduating?!"
 Iruka's eyes, wide with horrified realisation, flickered to Mizuki, then back to Naruto.
 "Mizuki's lying to you!
 There's no such thing!
 No loyal shinobi would ever ask you to steal from the Hokage.
 Naruto, no matter what you do, don't give him the scroll!"